 RLS: We used to have two and sometimes three deckhands because there were enough clams to make enough money to supply two or three people.
 Now, there's not enough product anymore, and it can only be done with one person.
 So, you're out there by yourself and you're by yourself alone.
-Because sometimes, even for the sake of things going wrong if you make a call on the radio and there's nobody there to answer the radio.
-You are out there by yourself.
-Hence, the [inaudible].
-You are out there by yourself.
+Because sometimes, even for the sake of things going wrong, if you make a call on the radio and there's nobody there to answer the radio, you are out there by yourself.
+Hence, the perfect storm.
+You're out there by yourself.